2 Chronicles 25 – The Reign of Amaziah

 b.
 Broke down the wall of Jerusalem: Because of his foolish attack against Israel, Amaziah saw the defenses of Jerusalem broken down.
 Not only did they lose the battle at Beth Shemesh, but they were also in a weaker position to face future attacks.

 c.
 And he took all the gold and silver: Because of his foolish attack against Israel, Amaziah lost the treasure of the people of God.
-It wasn’t just a loss of his personal wealth (the treasuries of the king’s house), but also of the gold and silver of God’s people.
+It wasn’t just a loss of his personal wealth (the treasures of the king’s house), but also of the gold and silver of God’s people.
 Amaziah didn’t have the wisdom to see how losing this battle would hurt others as well as himself.

 i.
 This even extended to hostages who were taken from Jerusalem to Samaria.
 The decision to attack Israel was his alone, but the price paid for the foolish attack was paid by the whole kingdom of Judah.
 It is a sober warning to all leaders, to consider how their foolish decisions affect many other people.